-- Outside key employment sites, the redevelopment of existing employment sites to an alternative employment use will normally be permitted. - ii) The redevelopment of employment land and premises for non employment uses that are in accordance with other planning policies will be permitted where it will not prejudice the efficient and effective use of the remainder of the employment area and:

-the present (or where vacant or derelict, the previous) use causes significantly harm to the character or amenities of the surrounding area and it has been demonstrated that no other appropriate viable alternative employment uses could be attracted to the site; or mixed use-redevelopment of the site would offer important community benefits with-or no significant loss of jobs / potential jobs, and the proposed mix of uses would be in accordance with other planning policies.
-Comment [A13]: 4.3E
+- Outside key employment sites, the redevelopment of existing employment sites to an alternative employment use will normally be permitted. - ii) The redevelopment of employment land and premises for non employment uses that are in accordance with other planning policies will be permitted where it will not prejudice the efficient and effective use of the remainder of the employment area and: - the present (or where vacant or derelict, the previous) use causes significant harm to the character or amenities of the surrounding area and it has been demonstrated that no other appropriate viable alternative employment uses could be attracted to the site; or - a substantial over-supply of suitable alternative employment sites is locally available; or - redevelopment of the site would offer important community benefits or no significant loss of jobs / potential jobs.